top of page

 Selling your business follows a similar but reverse journey:

 • Preparation: You prepare the business for sale by getting financial records in order, addressing any obvious problems, and making the business as attractive as possible.
+A comprehensive business operations manual demonstrates to buyers that your business runs on systems, not personalities.

 • Valuation & Pricing: You value your business and decide on an asking price, often working with advisors to help with this.